-For more information regarding the GDPR compliance, read the GetResponse Earns Official Declaration of GDPR Compliance blog.
+For more information regarding GDPR compliance, read the GetResponse Earns Official Declaration of GDPR Compliance blog.

 Email marketing best practices for non-profits

 Below you’ll find tried and tested ways to use emails and email series to turn contacts (your email readers) into regular donors.
 These ideas will help you kick off the most important aspects of email marketing.
-Once you start you can benchmark email results against your previous experience and get better and better with both the tools and messages.
+Once you start, you can benchmark email results against your previous experience and improve with both the tools and messages.

-A well-designed newsletter template is extremely important when it comes to email marketing success and here’s a case study with TechSoup Polska that proves it: 1200% increase of orders value from a newsletter over a year.
+A well-designed newsletter template is extremely important for email marketing success, and here’s a case study with TechSoup Polska that proves it: 1200% increase of orders value from a newsletter over a year.